laura-claudia-garcia/laura-claudia-garcia/README.md

 # About me
-Hi, I'm Laura — a graphic designer and web designer who got hooked by the tech world!
+Kia ora, I'm Laura :) a graphic designer and web designer who got hooked by the tech world!

 I have 8 years of experience crafting and developing beautiful and usable web experiences.